OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Introduction

-To address this gap, we introduce an evaluation procedure based on \textit{derived conditional random variables} which are systematically generated using existing public, observational datasets.
-We use this procedure to create \textsc{OpenEstimate}, a benchmark designed to evaluate LMs on complex probabilistic estimation tasks that take the form of the aforementioned financial analysis example.
+Designing a faithful evaluation of this capability is nontrivial.
+A good benchmark must be grounded: it should require the model to draw on background knowledge from pretraining to form high-quality priors.
+At the same time, it must avoid information leakage: if the ground-truth answer already exists in the training data, the benchmark tests memorization rather than reasoning.

-Concretely, each task in \textsc{OpenEstimate} involves estimation of a quantity derived from public health, finance, or labor economics datasets, such as \emph{average funding raised by non-tech companies outside the US with more than 10 people} from the Pitchbook dataset \citep{pitchbook_wrds_2024}, or the \emph{average weight of US adults with diabetes and with blood mercury levels within a prespecified range} from the NHANES government survey \citep{cdc_nhanes_2017_2018}.
-In total, OpenEstimate consists of 178 variables across these three domains, and can be easily extended to new ones without a labor-intensive data collection process.
+To address this gap, we introduce an evaluation procedure based on \textit{derived conditional statistics}: summary statistics computed by filtering large, public observational datasets using randomly sampled conditions.
+Concretely, we ask the model to estimate the true value of a statistic derived from a public dataset—for example, ``the average funding raised by non-tech companies outside the US with more than 10 employees" (from Pitchbook~\citep{pitchbook_wrds_2024}), or ``the average weight of US adults with diabetes and blood mercury levels within a specified range" (from NHANES~\citep{cdc_nhanes_2017_2018}).
+Because the filtering criteria (conditions) used to derive these statistics are drawn randomly from a large space of possible attribute combinations, the resulting quantities are empirically verifiable yet unlikely to appear verbatim in pretraining corpora.

-In \textsc{OpenEstimate}, models are given natural language descriptions of these variable and are asked to make predictions about their true value in the of of Bayesian priors.
-These priors are then evaluated in terms of (i) accuracy---whether predicted distributions concentrate near the ground truth---and (ii) calibration---whether stated confidence levels align with observed frequencies.
+We use this procedure to construct \textsc{OpenEstimate}, a benchmark for evaluating LMs' probabilistic estimation capabilities.
+The benchmark comprises of 178 such statistics across three domains and can be readily extended to new ones without labor-intensive data collection.
+Models are presented with natural language descriptions of these statistics and are asked to express their estimates of the true value of the statistics as Bayesian priors, which are evaluated in terms of accuracy (whether predicted distributions concentrate near the ground truth) and calibration (whether stated confidence levels align with observed frequencies).

-Using \textsc{OpenEstimate}, we evaluate the quality of estimates elicited from frontier LMs, and find that these models are far from omniscient: in terms of accuracy and calibration, they often perform no better---and often worse---than estimates derived from only a handful of samples from the underlying population.
-Further, no model family stands out as being the best performing across domains, although unsurprisingly, large reasoning models tend to perform the best comparatively.
-To support future research and reproducibility, we release our code, benchmark dataset, and evaluation framework.\footnote{\url{https://github.com/alanarenda/openestimate}}
+Using \textsc{OpenEstimate}, we evaluate the quality of priors elicited from frontier LMs, and find that these models are far from omniscient: in terms of accuracy and calibration, they often perform no better---and often worse---than estimates derived from only a handful of samples from the underlying population.
+At the same time, these priors could still be useful in practice: posteriors computed using LM priors tend to be more accurate than those computed using uninformative priors.